Top 4 Accessible Great Smoky Mountains Hiking Trails

 The Cataract Falls ADA Route is one of the best Great Smoky Mountains hiking trails for accessibility.
 The trail is only 0.7 miles in length and is paved with cement and asphalt.
 There is a wooden bridge with railings and it takes about 20 minutes to travel the path.
 The trail is wide enough for people in wheelchairs and strollers to pass.
 At the end of the trail, you will find a beautiful waterfall, Cataract Falls!
 There are 6 accessible spaces in the paved parking lot near the Sugarlands Visitor Center.

 3. Little River Trail

-The Little River Trail is 4.9 round trip trail near the Elkmont Campground.
+The Little River Trail is a 4.9-mile round-trip trail near the Elkmont Campground.
 What is unique about this trail is that it follows an old logging road from the early 1900s.
-Little River Trail is not as accessible as the Sugarlands Valley Nature Trail, but someone with a powered wheelchair can make their way on this hard packed gravel trail.
+Little River Trail is not as accessible as the Sugarlands Valley Nature Trail, but someone with a powered wheelchair can make their way on this hard-packed gravel trail.
 There are accessible parking spots at the trail entrance and it is relatively smooth.
 Enjoy the stream to the side of the trail and nature!
 Those with mobility issues can sit along the benches spread out on the trail if they wish.
 Have a fun time on the Little River Trail!

 4. John Oliver Accessible Trail

 The John Oliver Accessible Trail is a recent addition to the Great Smoky Mountains National Park.
 In order to make the national park more accessible, there are new Great Smoky Mountains hiking trails in the works.
 Find the John Oliver Accessible trail in Cades Cove.
 This trail is about a half mile, paved, and 8 feet wide!
 It takes you right up to the John Oliver Cabin, a historic cabin built in the early 1820s.
 Experience the beautiful views of the mountains, fields, and wildlife along the trail!